Him (Buffy the Vampire Slayer): Plot

-Willow searches for information on R.J. and instead finds information on R.J.'s older brother, Lance, who Xander remembers from high school.
-Xander and Spike go to find R.J.'s brother and despite his popular status at high school, he is not quite his attractive, popular self anymore.
-After some chatting, the guys realize that R.J.'s jacket has been handed down through the family.
+Willow searches her computer for information on R.J. and instead finds information on R.J.'s older brother, Lance, whom Xander remembers from high school.
+Xander and Spike go to Lance's home and find that, despite his popular status at school, he is not quite his attractive, admirable self anymore.
+After some chatting, the guys learn that R.J.'s jacket has been handed down through the family.
 R.J. shows up at Buffy's house looking for her, but Willow and Anya tell him to leave.
-As R.J. walks away, Willow and Anya start to look at him lovingly and then argue about which of them he loves more.
-Buffy and Dawn jump into the fight, and soon Dawn is hurt and depressed that her friends and sister are taking her guy away, while the other three plot to win R.J.
-Buffy goes to kill Wood with her old rocket launcher, Willow works on a spell to make R.J. a woman, Anya takes off to rob banks and Dawn lays herself across the railroad tracks.
+As R.J. walks away, Willow and Anya start to look at him lovingly and then argue about which of them loves him more.
+Buffy and Dawn jump into the contretemp, and soon Dawn is hurt and depressed that her friends and sister are taking her guy away, while the other three plot to win R.J.
+Buffy goes to kill Wood with her old rocket launcher, Willow works on a spell to make R.J. a woman, Anya takes off to rob a bank and Dawn lays herself across the railroad tracks.

-Xander stops Willow from completing her spell and then brings her along to stop Buffy from killing Wood.
+Xander and Spike stop Willow from completing her spell and then bring her along to stop Buffy from killing Wood.
 Spike tackles Buffy before she can kill the principal and confiscates the weapon from her.
 Using Willow's locator spell, they find Dawn on the railroad tracks just as a train is headed for her.
 Buffy jumps in and rescues her sister just before the train hits; scared at the thought of losing her sister, Buffy shows that the spell was not that strong, and admits that she is willing to give up R.J. if it means that much to Dawn.
 Finally, Xander and Spike jump R.J. on the street and steal his jacket, then burn it in the fireplace at the Summers home.
 All the girls feel terrible about the way they acted and the things they almost did.
+(Buffy wryly tells Dawn, "Get ready to feel even stupider when it's not" a magic spell.)
 Willow questions what Anya did to prove her love to R.J.; Anya dodges the subject with a quick lie and turns off the radio as a news report is heard about a wanted bank robber on the loose.